Stella McCartney 2003 EDP

 by Jacques Cavallier-Belletrud

 Stella McCartney Stella is an Eau de Parfum launched in 2003, created by Jacques Cavallier-Belletrud.
-The fragrance settles into a heart of Mandarin, Rose, Amber, and Peony.
+Stella opens with Mandarin, Rose, and Peony, and dries down to a base of Amber.
+Stella McCartney's Stella carries a Favourite verdict, a rose-led wear.

 A modern classic that’s been cruelly discontinued, Stella is mourned by many as the ultimate rose.
 It's a fresh, elegant rose that manages to be both timeless and contemporary, though some find its performance fleeting.